mheap/nexmo-developer/_documentation/en/tools/prism.md

 # Prism

 Working with APIs is great but sometimes you don't need to work with the real API to get development work done.
 One tool that you may find useful to include in your development workflow is [Prism](https://stoplight.io/open-source/prism/) from [Stoplight](https://stoplight.io/).
-Prism is a mock server, it imitates our live APIs in a simple tool that you can run locally and test your API calls and whole applications against.
+Prism is a mock server, it imitates our live APIs in a streamlined tool that you can run locally and test your API calls and whole applications against.

 Prism understands the [OpenAPI](/concepts/guides/openapi) specs we publish for each of our APIs, so you can use this approach to work with any of the Vonage APIs.

 ## Install Prism

 Prism is a node.js tool, so you will need to have node.js installed locally.
-Full [documentation and installation instructions](https://github.com/stoplightio/prism#installation) are of course available but the simple version is an `npm install` command:
+Full [documentation and installation instructions](https://github.com/stoplightio/prism#installation) are available but the quick version is an `npm install` command:

 ```
 npm install -g @stoplight/prism-cli